zuazo/chef-handler-sns/README.md

 ## IAM Role Credentials from Ohai

-IAM Role information and credentials are gathered from ohai by default if they exists.
+IAM Role information and credentials are gathered from Ohai by default if they exists.

-No aditional ohai plugin is required.
-This is natively supported by ohai since version `6.16.0` ([OHAI-400](https://tickets.opscode.com/browse/OHAI-400)).
+No aditional Ohai plugin is required.
+This is natively supported by Ohai since version `6.16.0` ([OHAI-400](https://tickets.opscode.com/browse/OHAI-400)).

-These are the used ohai attributes:
+These are the used Ohai attributes:

 ```
 ec2